HesthaNeo/hq-core-switching/README.md

              <p>- D. Now we'll click on the PC to configure a static IP address, subnet mask, and default gateway.
 Our IP address for this NOC PC will be 192.168.110.50 255.255.255.0 with a default gateway of 192.168.110.100.</p>
                  <img width="866" height="885" alt="Screenshot 2026-02-06 151929" src="https://github.com/user-attachments/assets/7e648545-ee3b-499e-a5a4-336bfd5a2bf6" />
                  <img width="872" height="886" alt="Screenshot 2026-02-06 152003" src="https://github.com/user-attachments/assets/f4aed5d9-e0a3-4e91-8214-ea609b6830c1" />
+             <p>- E. Now we can access the command prompt of the NOC-PC to test connectivity to the core switches.</p>